Eschatologue/CM_wiki/docs/class/artificer/gunslinger.md

 #### Grooved Barrel

 You modify your Arcane Firearm to be especially accurate.
-You ignore the Sisadvantage imposed on Arcane Firearm attacks that you make at the weapon's long range.
+You ignore the Disadvantage imposed on Arcane Firearm attacks that you make at the weapon's long range.

 ---